Tampering with Evidence, Obstruction, Falsification and Bribery

-Tampering with Evidence
+Section 2921.12: Tampering with Evidence

-Section 2921.12, “Tampering with Evidence,” makes it a crime to alter, conceal, or destroy any thing with the purpose to hinder its value in an official proceeding or investigation.
-“Tampering with Evidence” is a 3rd degree felony in Ohio.
+Tampering with evidence makes it a crime to alter, conceal, or destroy any thing with the purpose to hinder its value in an official proceeding or investigation.
+This is a 3rd degree felony in Ohio.

-Section 2921.13, “Falsification,” makes it a crime in Ohio to knowingly make a false statement under specified circumstances, most commonly to mislead a law enforcement officer.
+Falsification makes it a crime in Ohio to knowingly make a false statement under specified circumstances, most commonly to mislead a law enforcement officer.
 Depending on the circumstances, falsification can be classified from as low as a first degree misdemeanor to as high as a third degree felony.

-Section 2921.33, “Resisting Arrest,” makes it an Ohio crime to recklessly or by force interfere with a lawful arrest.
+Resisting arrest makes it an Ohio crime to recklessly or by force interfere with a lawful arrest.
 Depending on the circumstances, this offense can be classified from a first degree misdemeanor to a fourth degree felony.